Moving Abroad

 • Sign up on the Ariane website

 • Check the expiration date of your passport.
-Some countries require that your passport be valid for at least six months after your return date.
+Some countries require that your passport be valid for at least 6 months after your return date.

 • Apply for a visa (if necessary) as soon as possible.